cortexlabs/cortex/docs/clients/python.md

 **Arguments**:

 - `name` - Name of the environment to create.
-- `operator_endpoint` - The endpoint for the operator of your Cortex Cluster.
-You can get this endpoint by running the CLI command `cortex cluster info` for an AWS provider or `cortex cluster-gcp info` for a GCP provider.
+- `operator_endpoint` - The endpoint for the operator of your Cortex cluster.
+You can get this endpoint by running the CLI command `cortex cluster info`.

 **Returns**: